Old fashioned Molasses cookies are traditional Christmas cookies. Slightly crispy outside and tender chewy inside. It’s not the holidays without them.

-Refrigerate the dough for at least 1 hour up to overnight.
+Refrigerate the dough for at least 2 hours up to overnight.
 I usually do it overnight.
+The flavors really develop.

 My family claims these cookies to be quite addictive, so beware!
 Store in an airtight container.

 This is a great recipe for that cookie swap during the holidays!

 - Let the shortening cool enough that it won’t curdle the eggs.